 Hurrah!
 In terms 5 and 6, we begin our Art units.
 Our topic this term is a study of insects.
 Use the Youtube videos below to learn how to draw different kinds of insects.
 Consider what these bugs have in common as you draw them: how many legs do they have, do they have antennae, what colours are they, how many shapes do you need to draw their body?

-Last term's Geography topic was called 'Extreme Earth'.
-We researched natural disasters, their effect on the local environment and the difficulties faced by communities struck by them.
-Explore this topic further by watching David Attenborough's recent series 'A Perfect Planet' on BBC Iplayer.
+In Term 4, our Geography topic will be called 'Extreme Earth'.
+We will research natural disasters, their effect on the local environment and the difficulties faced by communities struck by them.
+Get ahead with this topic by watching David Attenborough's recent series 'A Perfect Planet' on BBC Iplayer.
 In particular, episodes 1 (Volcanoes) and 3 (Weather).